jadidbourbaki/harvard-agentic-system/README.md

     --output results.json
 ```

-Use `h-agent-sys run --help` for all available options.
+See `make help` for all available targets.